Is this page helpful?

 Sample response

-This topic describes how to use the Python SDK based on the Tuya IoT Development Platform.
+In this topic, you have learned how to use the Python SDK based on the Tuya Cloud Development Platform.
 You can call device APIs to control smart devices and listen for device status.
-Thanks to the standard ecosystem of devices, you can extend this control method to all ‘Connected by Tuya’ devices, and accelerate your SaaS development based on smart devices without regard to device differences.
+Thanks to the standard ecosystem of ‘Powered by Tuya’ devices, you can extend this control method to all devices of Tuya’s ecosystem.
+This helps you focus on and accelerate SaaS development based on smart devices, without regard to device differences.